Online Multi-Contact Receding Horizon Planning via Value Function Approximation: Problem Description

 However, learning a value function for the multi-contact problem can be challenging.
 The difficulty mainly comes from the consideration of the environment model.
 This introduces the challenge of finding a flexible parameterization that can represent the value function in the coupled state-environment space~\cite{deits2019lvis}.
 To tackle this issue, we propose to learn an oracle $\mathcal{O}$ that can predict intermediate goal states $\bm{x}^*$ for completing a given task, based on current robot state $\bm{x}_0$, the final goal state $\bm{x}_g$, and the environment model $\bm{\Omega}$:

 We refer to these intermediate goal states as local objectives, and we use them to construct local quadratic value functions:

 We then use these local value functions to guide the short-horizon \gls{to} \eqref{eq:to_with_learned_value_function} to plan the Execution Horizon (\gls{eh}) towards the predicted local objectives $\bm{x}^*$.
 We call this approach as Locally-Guided Receding Horizon Planning (\gls{lg-rhp}) and illustrate the idea in (\cref{fig:bellman_full}-d).
 Although it is possible to learn to predict the optimal policy of the Execution Horizon (\gls{eh}) directly from the past experiences, the learning error may lead to trajectories that violate system dynamics and cause tracking failures.
 Hence, in this work we decide to compute the Execution Horizon (\gls{eh}) using \gls{to}, which guarantees the dynamic feasibility of the motion.
-Next, we present the technical details of our methods in the context of multi-contact motion planning.
-In \cref{sec:assumptions}, we firstly describe the assumptions made in our work.
-Then, in \cref{sec:traditional_to}, we present the baseline---the traditional \gls{rhp}---which computes the Execution Horizon (\gls{eh}) and the Prediction Horizon (\gls{ph}) with an accurate dynamics model.
-Afterwards, in \cref{sec:multi_fidelity_rhp} and \cref{sec:locall_guided_rhp}, we introduce the technical approach of multi-fidelity \gls{rhp} and the locally-guided \gls{rhp}.
+Next, from \cref{sec:assumptions} to \cref{sec:locall_guided_rhp}, we present the technical details of our methods in the context of multi-contact motion planning.